 For more information, check the Tunisian Ministry of Public Health website.

 Face masks are mandatory in public spaces, and social distancing measures continue to apply.
+As of 9 April, the daily curfew will be in effect from 7pm to 5am - all non-emergency movements are prohibited during this time.
+Large gatherings (both public and private) are prohibited.
 Be prepared for restrictions to be imposed with little notice if cases of COVID-19 spike, and follow the advice of your government's travel advice before booking a trip.

 How safe is Tunisia for travelers?
 Travel writer, Sarah Woods, answers questions about crime, etiquette and safety for families and LGBTQ+ visitors.